legitaxes/sc1015-mini_assignment/README.md

 ### Task Sheet:

 **EDA Required Based on Our Problem**
-1. Explore the domain and management of `job_title`. for example: NLP, ETL, manager, etc. [assigned @vvhuiling]
-2. Explore whether people working in big company (`company_size`) earns more (or less) [assigned @XaviaThe2nd]
-3. Explore which job title allows you to work at home (`remote_ratio`, explore variables that affects `remote_ratio`) [assigned @XaviaThe2nd]
-4. Whether the `employee_residence` & `company_locations` affects `remote_ratio` [assigned @XaviaThe2nd]
-5. Look at whether `employment_type` affects other variables [assigned @legitaxes]
-6. Look at whether people working in different country being paid in different currency (look at average of EUR paid in usd and USD) affects `salary_in_usd`. [assigned @legitaxes]
-7. Ultimately look at whether `remote_ratio` & other variables that affects salary [assigned @legitaxes]
+    **DONE**

 **Modelling / Machine Learning Algorithms + Doing Something New**
 1. Hyperparameters search (gridsearch)
 2. K-fold Cross-validation
-3. Decision Tree Regressor
+3. Decision Tree Regressor (done by @legitaxes)
-4. Random Forest Regressor
+4. Random Forest Regressor (done by @legitaxes)
-5. Use one hot encoding on linear regression model and compare it against using logistics regression model
+5. Use one hot encoding on Linear Regression model and compare it against using logistics regression model (done by @vvhuiling)
-6. Logistic Regression (categorical)
+6. Logistic Regression (categorical) (done by @XaviaThe2nd)
 7. Support Vector Machine